Catherine Morris, BA, LLB, LLM

 - "Dynamics of Religion in Conflict Resolution: The Helpful, The Harmful, and the Hopeful."
 2004 Distinguished Speakers Lecture Series on Religion and Conflict."
 Centre for Studies in Religion and Society, University of Victoria, February 1, 2004.

-- "Interests, Needs, Rights, Morality and Conflict Resolution: A Heretical Perspective."
+- "Interests, Needs, Rights, Morality and Conflict Resolution."
 Draft paper presented at "Going Beyond Interests," Dunsmuir Lodge, University of Victoria, November 29, 2002.

 - "Making Deals or Making Peace?
 Beyond Interest-based Negotiation Between Indigenous Peoples and Canadians."
 With Paulette Regan.
 Paper presented at Connections 2002: Conflict Resolution: Building a Culture of Peace.
 Conference of the Conflict Resolution Network Canada, June 12-14, 2002, Charlottetown, Prince Edward Island, Canada.